elastic/integrations/packages/cloudflare_logpush/docs/README.md

 ### To collect data from AWS S3 Bucket, follow the below steps:
 - Configure [Cloudflare Logpush to Amazon S3](https://developers.cloudflare.com/logs/get-started/enable-destinations/aws-s3/) to send Cloudflare's data to an AWS S3 bucket.
 - The default values of the "Bucket List Prefix" are listed below.
-However, the user can set the parameter "Bucket List Prefix" according to their requirements.
+However, users can set the parameter "Bucket List Prefix" according to their requirements.

   | Data Stream Name           | Bucket List Prefix     |
   | -------------------------- | ---------------------- |